Easy Homemade Cherry Pie Recipe

 Notes

 - Sally suggests that you put the pie in the refrigerator before baking.
-This was new for me but was a great suggestion that I am going to follow from now on.
+This was new for me, but it was a great suggestion that I am going to follow from now on.

 Have any one try to make cherry pie with low calorie sweeteners as my husband is a diabetic?